ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rendering.md

 ## Pixels

 Typically, we consider pixels as a grid on our computer screen (for this one, 1920x1080).
 The region inside the squares made by pixels don't typically exist, so the grid is thought of as a collection of point-samples.
 We thus usually make measurements (color, brightness, etc) as each point-sample location, which could be pixels, squares, etc. The point-samples are typically squares centered on pixels.
+The takeaway is that a pixel is not a little square, it's a point sample, and an image is a regular grid of point samples.